 Why Chose Military Emergency Medicine?
-The Uniqueness of Our Specialty variety of patients and problems in parallel inside a high tempo environment.
+The Uniqueness of Our Specialty

+No job in clinical medicine is more challenging than emergency medicine.
+The hallmark of our specialty is the ability to evaluate a patient in distress with an undifferentiated complaint and quickly identify, stabilize, treat, and disposition.
+Emergency Medicine is a specialty of breadth, with scope of practice touching every medical specialty.
+Every shift is unique, as one manages a variety of patients and problems in parallel inside a high tempo environment.
 Military emergency physicians take this one step further.
-Not only are we required to know how to treat civilian emergent conditions but we must also have the capability manage high velocity rifle wounds, severe blast injuries, and other unique combat injuries that may occur in a host of extreme environments.
+Not only are we required to know how to treat civilian emergent conditions but we must also have the capability to velocity rifle manage high wounds, severe blast injuries, and other unique combat injuries that may occur in a host of extreme environments.
 Practicing good medicine even in unconventional environments is what attracts many of us to the specialty.
 Military Emergency Medicine requires the ability to think on one's feet, improvise, adapt, and overcome.
 Emergency Medicine is a "Tip of the Spear" specialty.